A 2D stochastic fluid-structure interaction problem in compliant arteries with non-zero longitudinal displacement: Operator splitting scheme

 Now we define the artificial structure displacement random variable as follows,

 where the superscript in the definition above indicates the time step and not the power of structure displacement.
 This artificial structure variable is defined with care in a way that ensures the stability of our scheme.
-Furthermore, for $\delta_2$ satisfying \eqref{delta}, the domain configurations corresponding the artificial variables $\bfeta^n_*=((\eta^n_*)_z,(\eta^n_*)_r)$ are non-degenerate and their Jacobians have a deterministic $\delta_1>0$ lower bound.
-That is for any $n$ and $\omega$,